Blog

 Why it earns the top spot

 The offline mode is the feature that separates a productive show from a costly one.
 Expo hall connectivity is unreliable by default.
-Habsy queues every scan, note, tag, and reminder on the device and syncs automatically when a signal returns.
+Habsy queues every scan, note, intent signal, and reminder on the device and syncs automatically when a signal returns.
 The lead list does not wait for the venue to fix the Wi-Fi.

 Popl is the most widely deployed NFC card platform in the US market and has built a strong enterprise team management layer on top of its hardware roots.
-It is a proven choice for organisations whose primary need is consistent outbound sharing backed by prospect enrichment.
+It is a proven choice for organizations whose primary need is consistent outbound sharing backed by prospect enrichment.

 Core capabilities

-Multi-form-factor NFC hardware.
-Cards, phone tags, and wristbands cover every rep preference without changing the underlying workflow.
+Multi-form-factor NFC hardware: Cards, phone tags, and wristbands cover every rep preference without changing the underlying workflow.

-AI enrichment from 20+ data sources.
-Pulls public company context when a prospect saves the card, shortening the research step before the follow-up call.
+AI enrichment from 20+ data sources: Pulls public company context when a prospect saves the card, shortening the research step before the follow-up call.

-Direct CRM sync.
-Native sync with Salesforce, HubSpot, and Zoho drops contact records straight into the CRM with source attribution.
+Direct CRM sync: Native sync with Salesforce, HubSpot, and Zoho drops contact records straight into the CRM with source attribution.

-Universal lead scanner.
-Captures inbound business cards, though sequentially rather than in batch, which slows high-volume post-event processing.
+Universal lead scanner: Captures inbound business cards, though sequentially rather than in batch, which slows high-volume post-event processing.

 Limitations